osharim/Message-Queue-django-and-NodeJS/README.md

   pika
   In this tutorial  we're going to use pika.

-# Node.js && Python code throught RabbitMQ
+# Node.js && Python code through RabbitMQ

 To successfully use the examples you will need a running RabbitMQ server.